Kadin-Demarche/kadin-demarche.github.io/content/posts/2025-11-21-we-are-living-through-a-digital-renaissance.md

 ---
-title: "We're Living Through a Digital Renaissance (And Most People Don't Realize It)"
+title: "we're in a digital renaissance and nobody notices"
 date: 2025-11-21
 author: "Kadin DeMarche"
 tags: ["AI", "technology", "history", "future"]
 excerpt: "The Renaissance fundamentally changed how humans thought, created, and organized society.
 AI is doing the same thing right now.
 We're just too close to see it."
 ---

-# We're Living Through a Digital Renaissance (And Most People Don't Realize It)
+# we're in a digital renaissance and nobody notices

 History classes teach the Renaissance like it was obvious: of course it was important, look at all the art and science and cultural change!
 It's so clear in hindsight.